openpnp/openpnp/Setup-and-Calibration:-Top-Camera-Setup.md

 1. With the same camera still selected in the Camera tab, look to the right for the configuration tabs.
 2. Select the tab called "Camera Specific" and you should see a section called Offsets at the top.
-3. Enter all zeros for the X, Y and Z fields.
+3. Enter `0.0` for each of the X, Y and Z fields.
 4. Press Apply.

 ## Camera Jogging